Federation of Small Businesses: Structure

+The current Interim National Chair of FSB is Tina McKenzie, who took up the role following Martin McTague stepping down when he was appointed to the House of Lords in July 2026.

 Prior to 2018 FSB had 184 branches around the UK and these were grouped into 33 regions.
 Each branch and region has its own committee.
 In addition, there was a national committee which included representatives from each regional committee.

 In January 2018, FSB underwent a modernisation programme and the Board of Directors altered the organisation's volunteer structure by switching from elected Branches and Regions to a new election and selection process.
 In 2021, the Board of Directors appointed a new scrutiny body, made up of members appointed through an independent selection process, to act as a critical friend to the Board of Directors in assessing its performance and effectiveness.
 The Scrutiny Body’s overall purpose is to obtain assurance on behalf of FSB members that the strategic direction of the organisation is in line with the principles and objectives set out in its Constitution.

 Lobbying

 FSB claims that its past lobbying activities have contributed to changes benefiting small businesses: